Perfect points on genus one curves and consequences for supersingular K3 surfaces: Frobenius split elliptic fibrations

 Note that the vertical arrow is identified with the canonical map $\ms O_C\to F^e_*\ms O_C$ tensored with the invertible sheaf $\R^1 f_*\ms O_X$.
 Now, a splitting of $\ms O_X\to F^e_*\ms O_X$ gives a splitting of the long diagonal arrow of \eqref{eq:diagram!!!}, which induces a splitting of the diagonal arrow \eqref{eq:cohomap11}, and a splitting of \eqref{eq:cohomap11} induces a splitting of the vertical arrow. \end{proof}

-\begin{remark} Neither the converse of (1) nor the converse of (2) holds (see Examples \ref{ex:shioda example1} and \ref{ex:shioda example3}).
-In fact, we will show that if $X$ is a very general supersingular K3 surface of Artin invariant $\leq 9$, then every Jacobian elliptic fibration on $X$ is $e$-Frobenius split for all $e$. \end{remark}
+\begin{remark} Neither the converse of (i) nor the converse of (ii) holds (see Examples \ref{ex:shioda example1} and \ref{ex:shioda example3}).
+Indeed, we will show that if $X$ is a very general supersingular K3 surface of Artin invariant $\leq 9$, then every Jacobian elliptic fibration on $X$ is $e$-Frobenius split for all $e$.
+However, a supersingular K3 surface is never $e$-Frobenius split for any $e$. \end{remark}

 \begin{example} Suppose $f:X\to C$ is an elliptic surface that is semistable (that is, $f$ has no additive fibers).
 This implies, with the notation of the diagram (\ref{eq:the situation room}), that the Frobenius pullback $X^{(e)}$ has only rational singularities.
 By construction, the map (\ref{eq:cohomap11}) always factors as